 Does your family like to learn while on the road?
 Check out Trekaroo’s Road School Guide: Human Impact on Aquatic Ecosystems for tips on making the most of your visit to the bay.

 If that’s not enough to keep your family busy, the harbor is also home to four historic ships.
 Baltimore Water Taxi also docks right next to the USS Constellation and can take families to the historic Fells Point neighborhood to catch a kid-friendly Urban Pirates cruise or across the harbor to the American Visionary Arts Museum.

-4. Go Play at the Beach – Places to Visit in Maryland with Kids
+7. Great Beaches to Visit in Maryland with Kids

 In Ocean City, families can stay beachside in one of the dozens of hotels or hundreds of rental properties available within sight of the sand.
 With water parks, amusement parks, and miniature golf available at several locations on the island, kids can get their thrills even when they tire of the saltwater and sunshine.

-Yet, less than an hour’s drive from the boardwalk crowds is Assateague State Park and Assateague Island National Seashore.
+Less than an hour’s drive from the boardwalk crowds is Assateague State Park and Assateague Island National Seashore.
 Families can get away from it all and camp on the beach.

 The Eastern Shore is the place to get away for a vacation.
 Can’t decide which Maryland attractions to visit on your vacation to the Eastern Shore?
 Check out Trekaroo’s Family-Friendly Eastern Shore Getaways Vacation Guide.

-3. Hike, Bike, or Paddle the Historic C&O Canal
+8. Hike, Bike, or Paddle the Historic C&O Canal

-Hiking the Billy Goat Tail, which traverses the rocky cliffs of the Potomac Gorge just upriver from Washington D.C., is one of my children’s favorite things to do in Maryland.
+Hiking the Billy Goat Trail, which traverses the rocky cliffs of the Potomac Gorge just upriver from Washington D.C., is one of my favorite things to do in Maryland with kids.
 They love to climb the rocks while I enjoy taking in the view of the Potomac River rushing by.

 With 184.5 miles of canal, visitors don’t have to battle the traffic of suburban Maryland in order to experience one of the top Maryland attractions.
 The Cumberland Visitor Center terminus of the canal is full of educational displays describing the procedure for bringing the canal boats through the many locks along the canal.

-2. Eat Some Crab
+9. Eat Some Crab

-1. Become a Junior Ranger at a National Historic Site or Battlefield
+10. Become a Junior Ranger at a National Historic Site or Battlefield

 Of course, Francis Scott Key then went on to pen the poem that eventually became the United States National Anthem.
 The video shown at the Fort McHenry visitor center is one of my favorites in all of U.S. national park system.
 It is appropriate for all ages and should not be missed.
 For McHenry is one of the most educational places in Maryland to visit with the family

 There are visitor centers and Junior Ranger programs at both Monocracy National Battlefield and Antietam National Battlefield.
 Our children are fortunate that these historic sites have been preserved and that park rangers are available to provide educational programs so that we all can learn from our country’s past.

 Featured photo by: Bigstock/flownaksala